Review Summary: i'm headin' out west with my headphones on

 The past few years have been rough on John Mayer.
 Since 2009’s Battle Studies

-, there has been a steady stream of bad publicity flowing his way due to a combination of his twitter antics, crass behaviour during interviews, and a string of failed relationships – particularly his infamous dalliance with teenage pop tart Taylor Swift.
-While it would be difficult to argue that Mayer’s predicament was mostly of his own doing, the backlash that followed was perhaps somewhat excessive.
-Mayer responded by abandoning the celebrity lifestyle and hole up alone to write.
+, there’s been a steady stream of bad publicity flowing his way through a combination of his twitter antics, crass interviews, and string of failed relationships, particularly that infamous dalliance with teenage pop tart Taylor Swift.
+While it’s fair to say Mayer’s predicament was mostly of his own making, the ensuing backlash was perhaps a tad excessive, leading him to abandon the celebrity lifestyle and hole up alone to write.
 Consequently, Born and Raised

 is his most introspective, genuine, and honest work to date.